WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an8/an8.59.pli.md

 ---
 title: Paṭhamapuggala sutta - Eight People (First)
-description: The eight people who are worthy of offerings, hospitality, gifts, and reverential salutation, and are the supreme field of merit for the world.
+description: The eight people who are worthy of offerings, hospitality, gifts, and reverential salutation, and are the unsurpassed field of merit for the world.
 fetter: doubt, adherence to rites and rituals
 tags: stream-enterer, once-returner, non-returner, arahant, merit, an, an8
 id: an8.59